 What are you working on right now?

 A novel?
-A blog post?
 Your best article ever?
 A poem?
 A film script?

 Maybe you’ve just finished something you’re really proud of?
 Or you just can’t tell whether it should get a Pulitzer or be thrown into the trash?

 Here’s your chance to share and discuss with each other what you are writing about.

 Whet our appetite with the opening paragraph of your future bestseller or give us a link to your best article.